Last updated: May 3, 2026

 Frequently Asked Questions

-Do I need prior law enforcement experience to get a Maine PI license?
+What experience do I need for a Maine PI license?

 More Maine Business Guides